Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital physics: Numerical implementation of DMFT with FMP constraint

+We note that the approach outlined here does not require the computationally more demanding use of supercells as, e.g., implemented in Refs.~\cite{Kim2011,Heikkinen2014} and discussed in the review by Kinnunen et al.~[\href{https://doi.org/10.1088/1361-6633/aaa4ad}{59}] to study FFLO-type superconductivity.

-To induce the symmetry-breaking, we add a small pairing field $\eta = 0.1$\,meV on the off-diagonal of the Nambu-Gor'kov Green function throughout the calculation.
+To induce symmetry-breaking in our calculations, we add a small pairing field $\eta = 0.1$\,meV on the off-diagonal of the Nambu--Gor'kov Green function throughout the calculation.
 We keep it for the whole superconducting DMFT loop because it helps stabilizing the calculations.
 We checked that the presence of the small, but finite $\eta$ does not change the results.
-In this work, we always choose $\bm{q} = q\bm{b}_1$ along the direction of a reciprocal lattice vector $\bm{b}_1$ (c.f.~Sec.~\ref{sec:current_direction}).
-The calculations with finite $q$ are performed in practice as in the conventional case of $q=0$ where $q$ becomes an additional input parameter.
+In this work, we always choose $\bm{q} = q\bm{b}_1$ along the direction of a reciprocal lattice vector $\bm{b}_1$ (c.f.~Note~\ref{sec:lattice_model_current_direction}).
+The calculations with finite $q$ are performed in practice as in the case of $q=0$, but with $q$ becoming an additional input parameter.
 Calculations can be sped up by first converging the DMFT loop for $q=0$ and then using the result as a starting point for finite $q>0$ values.
-We compute the $\bm{k}$-sum occurring in the expression of the supercurrent density (\ref{eq:j_expectation_value_trace}) using the same $35\times35\times35$ $\bm{k}$-mesh on 200 Matsubara frequencies.

-\subsubsection{Determination of chemical potential}
+\subsection{Determination of chemical potential}

-In our calculations, we adjust the chemical potential $\mu$ in each DMFT iteration in order to keep the filling of the system fixed to $\ev{n}_{\bm{q}} = N_{\mathrm{orb}} = 3$ for a given momentum $\bm{q}$, i.e., the $t_{1u}$ bands are half-filled.
+In our calculations, we adjust the chemical potential $\mu$ in each DMFT iteration in order to keep the filling of the system fixed to $\langle n\rangle_{\bm{q}} = N_{\mathrm{orb}} = 3$, i.e., the $t_{1u}$ bands of A$_3$C$_{60}$ are half-filled.
+The code implementation was done in Ref.~[\href{https://doi.org/10.1126/sciadv.1500568}{67}] (see also Ref.~[\href{https://doi.org/10.1088/0953-8984/28/15/153001}{68}]) for DMFT in the Nambu--Gor'kov formalism with $q=0$, but it can also be used for finite momenta.
 To determine the chemical potential, we solve the following equation